Cut Flower Gardening

 • The best flowers for the cutting garden are ones with long stems.

 • Plant annuals close together to maximize space and reduce weed pressure.
+Most annuals can be planted at 9x9 inch spacing, which equates to 5 rows per 4 foot wide bed.

 • Remember to put plants that grow taller on the north side of the bed (e.g. dahlias) so as not to shade the lower growing ones!

 • Set up a staking system for plants early in the growing season before they need them.
+This will keep your stems straight and your beds tidy.

 • Pinch the central leading stem of certain plants (cosmos, snapdragons, zinnias) to stimulate side shoot growth for increased flower production.
+This can be done when the plant is about 8-12” tall by snipping out the top 3-4 inches, just above a set of leaves.

 Plan for a succession of blooms starting with early season daffodils, tulips, and ranunculus; followed by late spring blooms like lilacs, snapdragons, poppies, and stock; finally moving into summer season blooms like zinnias and dahlias.